"Explosive upfield penetrator with hands and a good run defender despite his size. Drawbacks are that he's a tweener and a one year wonder."

 Good run defender despite size.
 Versatility to play both inside and out.
 Clutch performer who comes to play in big games.
 Carries a Suh personality; low key off the field and a big time aggressor on it.

 Occasionally overwhelmed playing inside because of his size.
-Fatigue is factor but he can be escorted backward inside against the double team.
+Fatigue is factor and he can be escorted backward inside against the double team.
 There are concerns he’s not dynamic enough stick on the edge and not bulky enough to stick inside.
+One year wonder.